czottmann/shell-setup/README.md

 # Shell setup

-I use [fish shell](http://fishshell.com/) on OS X.  This is my simple setup for new machines.

 The included `install.sh` symlinks my `config.fish` and dotfiles from the right places.
 Subsequent runs of `install.sh` will rename the existing files before symlinking.
 It's quite simple, really.